ototadana/sd-face-editor/README.md

   YoloDetector takes the following parameters which can be specified in the 'params' of the JSON configuration:

-  - `path`: (string, optional): The path to the pre-trained model file.
-This, or a combination of `repo_id` and `filename`, is required.
+  - `path` (string, default: "yolov8n.pt"): Path to the model file.
+If `repo_id` is specified, the model will be downloaded from Hugging Face Model Hub instead, using `repo_id` and `filename`.
-  - `repo_id`: (string, optional): The repository ID where the pre-trained model is stored.
-If this, along with `filename`, is provided, the model will be downloaded from the Hugging Face Model Hub.
+  - `repo_id` (string, optional): The repository ID if the model is hosted on Hugging Face Model Hub.
+If this is specified, `path` will be ignored.
-  - `filename`: (string, optional): The name of the file in the repository.
-To be used with `repo_id`.
+  - `filename` (string, optional): The filename of the model in the Hugging Face Model Hub repository.
+Use this in combination with `repo_id`.
   - `conf`: (float, optional, default: 0.5): The confidence threshold for object detection.

-  Note: If `repo_id` and `filename` are specified, the model path will be retrieved from the Hugging Face Model Hub.

 #### Face Processor
 Choose an algorithm or method to process the detected faces.